Topic: Civil Rights, Art

 Grade Level: Grades 8 - 12

 Subject Area: US History, Art History

-    Throughout history, the experiences of those who have struggled against

-    oppression have been interpreted by artists through various media.
-These

-    works of art can aid historical understanding, heighten historical

-    empathy and enhance critical thinking skills.
-In the following lesson,

-    students examine a painting to explore the experiences of those involved

-    in the civil rights struggle during the 1950s and 60s.
+Throughout history, the experiences of those who have struggled against oppression have been interpreted by artists through various media.
+These works of art can aid historical understanding, heighten historical empathy, and enhance critical thinking skills.
+In the following activity, students examine a painting to explore the experiences of participants in the civil rights struggle during the 1950s and 1960s.

-    - Use Visible Thinking Routines developed by Harvard's Project Zero to

-    gain a better understanding of how the artist was able to convey the

-    emotions and experiences of individuals involved in the events of the
+- use the Artful Thinking Routine developed by Harvard's Project Zero to gain a better understanding of how the artist was able to convey the emotions and experiences of individuals involved in the events of the civil rights movement.

-    Civil Rights Movement.

 Prior Knowledge and Skills

 Students should have a working knowledge of the civil rights movement.